 Facts About Murchison Falls National Park

-After their evacuation, this gave rise to the Bunyooro game reserve covering the areas of the Nile River in 1910 in the area of Masindi.
+After their evacuation, this gave rise to the Bunyoro game reserve covering the areas of the Nile River in 1910 in the area of Masindi.
 In 1928, the reserve was extended to the Gulu areas where the river passes also and this protected area was named the Gulu Bunyoro Game Reserve.
-The land area covered by the park continued to increase due to the tsetse flies increasing in the area and the people were leaving the area without being displaced.
+The land area covered by the park continued to increase due to the tsetse flies increasing in the area, and the people were leaving the area without being displaced.

-In 1932, the Budongo Forest Reserve was added to the reserve and the forest continued to expand which created a way for the park’s land to increase.
+In 1932, the Budongo Forest Reserve was added to the reserve, and the forest continued to expand, which created a way for the park’s land to increase.
 Currently, the park compares Bugungu Wildlife Reserve, Karuma Wildlife Reserve, and the Budongo Wildlife Reserve.
-This makes the park so diverse in its ecosystem like other parks around Africa.
-The park is home to over 76 mammal species, and 451 bird species, and all of these are situated around the park.
+This makes the park so diverse in its ecosystem, like other parks around Africa.
+The park is home to over 76 mammal species and 451 bird species, and all of these are situated around the park.

 Wildlife